joinpursuit/Pursuit-Core-DSA/solutions/ArraySolutions/MatricesSolutions/ToeplitzMatrix.md

 # Toeplitz Matrix

 ### 1st Solution.
 Can be optimized.
-There is no need to check the whole diagonals.
+There is no need to check the diagonals all the way through like this does.
 ```js
 let m = [
   [1, 2, 3, 4],